Ski-jump (aviation): STOBAR

 On Short Take-Off But Arrested Recovery aircraft carriers (STOBAR), conventional aircraft are launched using a ski-jump.
 The pilot increases the aircraft's thrust by switching on the afterburners, while holding the plane by braking.
 Two panels are raised from the deck of the aircraft carrier in front of the aircraft's main landing gear, ensuring the plane remains motionless.
 Upon command, the pilot releases the brake; the panels from the deck drop back into their slots; and the aircraft rapidly taxis forward under maximum thrust.
 Rolling over the ski ramp launches the plane both upward and forward.

 A MiG-29 launching over the ski-jump ramp on a can take off at a speed of about 70 kn, instead of the usual 140 kn (depending on many factors such as gross weight).

-With the exception of the United States and France, every navy in the world that currently operates naval fixed-wing aircraft from carriers uses ski-jump ramps.
+With the exception of the United States, France and China, every navy in the world that currently operates naval fixed-wing aircraft from carriers uses ski-jump ramps.